jaddoughman/Multiprocessing-Tesseract-4.0/README.md

 # Multi-Processing Tesseract 4.0
 In an effort to decrease the execution time of the OCR process, a multi-processing script was created using Python's multi-processing module.
-The script spawns several worker threads, each constantly processing Tesseract 4.0 OCR jobs.
+The script spawns several worker threads, each constantly processing the Tesseract 4.0 OCR jobs appeneded to the job queue by the JobQueueManager.

 ## Brief history